Vizalt/RPG_Turn-Based_Combat/docs/index.md

 - Introduction
 - Differents kinds of turn-based combat system
 - Pros and cons of different approaches
   -  Pros
   -  Cons
 - Turn vs Real Time
-- Evolution of turn-based combat system
 - Implementation requirements
 - What makes a RPG Combat good or bad?
+- Summary
+- Documentation

 ## Introduction
 This work aims to analyse and display the different types of RPG turn-based combat.It will be analysed how it has evolved and the progress that different games have contributed to the genre.